Arunvishnu123/Peer-to-Peer-BlockChain/protocol.md

             }
 # Response for this request  -
 # [StatusCode][Data] -
-     Here the node will get the status and some data as response.Here,most probably the status code will 201, which is "Created" or 408,  which is request timed out. here the data contain the nodeid of the new node in the network sample message -
+     Here the node will get the status and some data as response.
+Here, most probably the status code will be 201, which is "Created" or 408,  which is a request timed out. here the data contain the nodeid of the new node in the network sample message -
      {
          "nodeid":7,